Zhiwen-Owen-Jiang/imaging_genetics/misc/code_manuscript/code.md

+### Prerequisite

+Disk space of 10 GB is required for this analysis.
+A macOS or Linux machine with at least 8 GB RAM is required.

 ### Setup

 Downloading HEIG v1.0.0 at https://github.com/Zhiwen-Owen-Jiang/heig/releases/tag/v1.0.0, and following instructions at https://github.com/Zhiwen-Owen-Jiang/heig to build up the environment.
 After that, make sure your current directory is `heig-1.0.0`.